 Nell also tried to snorkel for the first time.
 She did not dare to put her head under the water yet, but she could already breathe through the tube and look under the water surface.

-She was encouraged to do so by the beautiful snappers, which swam a centimetres from the shore.
+She was encouraged to do so by the beautiful snappers, which swam centimetres from the shore.
 Everyone admired their beauty and only Marius looked at them with a hungry eye.

-The fish were completely not afraid of people because they were in a protected zone.
-I noticed that they swam up close, peered into my eyes and drifted away a little.
+The fish was completely not afraid of people because they were in a protected zone.
+I noticed that they swam up close, peered into my eyes and drifted away from a little.
 Then they stop and check if I follow them.
 If I did, they kept on doing the same, if not, they circled around me.

-First class fun!
+First-class fun!
 Only when I felt cold and hungry did I go out of the water, although I wanted to stay there for hours.
 At sunset, we went to see the lighthouse and watch the whales that swam in the distance.